vsseixaso/AutoFormValidation/README.md

 # AutoFormValidation

 ## Introduction
-> Validation of Form Fields in Web Applications from Entity Metadata in the Database
+Validation of Form Fields in Web Applications from Entity Metadata in the Database

 ## Getting Started
-> how to get a copy of the project and have it running.
+How to get a copy of the project and have it running.

 ### Installation
 1. Clone the repo